JackalLabs/sequoia/README.md

 # Sequoia

-Sequoia is a light-weight, fast, and complete implementation of a [Jackal Protocol](https://github.com/JackalLabs/canine-chain) Storage Provider.
+Sequoia is a light-weight, fast, and complete implementation of a [Jackal Protocol](https://github.com/JackalLabs/canine-chain) Storage Provider made for SSD-based storage.

 ## Installation